sevillalarry/LFS-scripts/README.md

 #
 #
 # For scripts of Chapter 7 & up, the scripts assumed you finished executing Chapter/Section 7.2 to 7.6.
-# the username should be "root", should had CHROOT, and the location should be "/sources" directory.
+# the username should be "root", should had CHROOTed, and the location should be "/sources" directory.
 That means the prompt should be:
 # root:/sources#
 #